 The authors did fully describe the approach used to impute missing data, but they did not justify why correlation of data pairs exceeding 0.85 were flagged as acceptable, and why correlation of pairs below 0.85 were flagged as poor.
 What is the reasoning behind the 0.85 value?
 Perhaps another approach would be to consider 1X, 2X, or 3X standard deviations (68%, 95%, or 99.7%, respectively, assuming a Gaussian distribution), which would improve repeatability.

+We apreciate the reviewer’s comment, and agree with the idea that the 0.85 threshold value we selected is arbitrary, and therefore, hard to justify.
+We have replaced the flags “acceptable” and “poor” in the column “interpolation_quality” of the MOISCRUST database with the correlation coefficient of the model used to impute each missing value.
+In this column, observed values now have a value of 1, and imputed values have values between 1 and 0.516 (the lowest correlation observed in a model used to impute data in the database).

 In section 3.5 of the supplemental material, the authors note they are replacing negative water content values with zero, using the justification that these values are within the margin of error, but obviously not physically possible.
 A few issues here.
 First, by revaluing the data in this way, the user will not know whether the sensor readings are slowly drifting downward overall, or whether the sensors are measuring very dry conditions.
 It is recommended that the data be flagged and noted as NAN or some other numerical value (e.g., -9999).
 Second, the authors have not described how the margin of error was determined; thus, the user cannot incorporate uncertainty into subsequent analyses.
 Third, and related to issue #1 above, electronic sensors are notorious for baseline drift, but the authors did not mention this in the main manuscript or the supplemental material.
 Were any sensors returned to the laboratory for recalibration or testing?
 Were replacement sensors run through a calibration process (see line 130)?

 According to the question “Were any sensors returned to the laboratory for recalibration or testing?”: No sensor recalibration was done when data was observed outside of the baseline.
 When an anomalous data was observed, what was done was to check if the sensor continued to measure well by comparing it with another sensor that was known to measure well.
 Equal measurements were included and anomalous measurements were discarded.

+We followed the reviewer’s comment and flagged negative data with NA in the database, and were therefore ignored by the imputation algorithm.
+This increased the number of total missing data before imputation from 241630 (34%) to 380303 (54.5%).
+After imputation, the number of missing entries went from 14835 (2.13%) to 134355 (19.2%).
+These changes in number of missing data have been reflected in the manuscript.

 According to the question “Were replacement sensors run through a calibration process (see line 130)?”: No sensor replacement was performed during a calibration progress.